 The software identifies passive verbs (fortunately, I don’t use many of those) and hidden verbs — verbs that have been turned into nouns (e.g. apply – application).
-Usually one or two of those sneaks into most chapters of my book and I have to beat them out.
+Usually one or two of those sneaks into most chapters of my books and I have to beat them out.
 The software fusses over adverbs, a chiding I generally ignore.
 And it also makes some helpful suggestions relating to words to eliminate or rephrase.
-For example, I spent 30 minutes removing way too many instances of the word “that” from one of my chapters this morning.
+For example, I once spent more than 30 minutes removing way too many instances of the word “that” from a chapter in one of my books.

 I like to check what the software has to say about my use of transitions, which I think are supremely important to excellent writing.
 (In the text I’m currently editing, I was thrilled to see I hit 134% for transitions.
 Yahoo!)

 I also like the way the software identifies repeated phrases, broken out by length (e.g.: top 9-word phrases, top 7-word phrases etc.) so I can remove them.
 And I appreciate that it cites clichés and redundancies, which I also usually remove.
 Further, it marks “vague and abstract words” (such as “some”) and “corporate wording,” (e.g. “relating to”) telling me how many times I’ve used them, and sparking me to reduce their use.